-At seOverflow we are very blessed to have an amazing amount of top-notch clients.
-I give a lot of credit to Alexis, our Sales Director, and our referral partners for sending us awesome leads that eventually convert to great clients!
-Though, the majority of our clients are very responsive and great to work with, occasionally we’ll get one that can be very challenging.
+At Inflow, we are very fortunate to have an amazing amount of top-notch clients.
+I give a lot of credit to the Sales team for hand picking clients they believe will produce the best partnerships over time.
+Because of this, the majority of our clients are very responsive and great to work with but occasionally we’ll get one that can be very challenging.

-So what can Agencies do to either avoid these issues or at least lessen the potential of them during the project?
-There are many and you are likely already familiar with some, but let’s take a minute to look at 5 basic ways we can help ensure our client’s needs are top priority while working in a way we, SEO professionals, can do what we do best.
+So what can Agencies do to either avoid these issues or at lessen their negative impact on the workflow and key performance results?
+There are many and you are likely already familiar with some, but let’s take a minute to look at 5 basic ways we can help ensure our client’s needs are a top priority while working in a way we, SEO professionals, can do what we do best.

-Lesson here – it will probably save an Agency a lot of time, headache and money to tell a client “we’re not a good fit for you” rather than bringing on these type of clients time after time, which easily can end in both sides being unhappy.
-Of course, whether to bring on a potentially problem client has to be looked at objectively and quantitatively rather than from the perspective of “I think this client could be a pain in the ass.”
+Of course, whether to bring on a potential problem client has to be looked at objectively and quantitatively rather than from the perspective of “I think this client could be a pain in the ass.”
 Bottom line…propose a clear and concise contract, explaining it thoroughly to the client during the sales process and reiterate it during the initial project kick-off call, making sure all parties are on the same page with goals & expectations.

 2) Kick-Off Meeting

-The final details I cover in a kick-off meeting are some of the specifics of the contract – the scope of work.
+The final details I cover in a kick-off meeting are some of the specifics of the contract.
 It is helpful to reiterate the numbers of hours to be worked, deliverables, time frame, et cetera.
-This will help prevent problems later on and is another step to wash away assumptions and setup clear expectations for both parties.
+This will help prevent problems later on and is another step to wash away assumptions and set up clear expectations for both parties.

 3) Phone calls

-I am the first to attest it is so much easier to send a client an email than to call them on the phone.
+I am the first to say it is easier to send a client an email than to call them on the phone.
 Yes, the majority of my correspondence with clients is via email but there are times when a phone call could prove more beneficial.
 Good times to call your clients include:

-- If you haven’t heard from them in a while or they are non-responsive to email
+- If you haven’t heard from a client in a while or they are non-responsive to email (duh!)

 - If something exciting or new has happened; an increase in rankings, traffic and/or conversions for example